Wizcorp/cordova-plugin-wizviewmanager/README.md

 (assuming your index.html is setup like tree above)

-4 ) Add the following to header AND library search paths in Xcode Build Settings "$(SRCROOT)/modules/phonegap-plugin-wizViewManager/ios/project/Plugins/WizViewManagerPlugin"
+4 ) Add the following to header AND library search paths in Xcode Build Settings<br />
+"$(SRCROOT)/modules/phonegap-plugin-wizViewManager/ios/project/Plugins/WizViewManagerPlugin"

 5 ) Follow example code below.